sophiajt/rustyjit/README.md

-# rustyjit
+# A simple Rust JIT

-A JIT experiment in Rust
+rustyjit, a simple JIT in Rust

 To build: ```cargo build```